agilecrm/rest-api/README.md

 - Status 401: Unauthorised.
 When the user name and password fields are wrong.
 - Status 400: If the email is in wrong format.

-##Adding Tags to a contact based on Email:
+##1.7 Adding Tags to a contact based on Email:
 ###dev/api/contacts/email/tags/add
 Method: POST